Hannnatu/Custom-Domain-ATS/README.md

 Lambda Build & Zip: Ensure the Lambda file is zipped and updated before terraform apply.

 S3 + CloudFront TTL: Static files are cached, so updates may be delayed.
-🚧 Constraints & Errors Faced
-IAM Role Permissions: Required detailed IAM policies for Lambda, API Gateway, Route53, ACM, CloudWatch.

-ACM Certificates: Must be in us-east-1 for CloudFront compatibility.

-DNS Propagation Delay: Custom domains can take 2–10 minutes to reflect.

-Lambda Build & Zip: Ensure the Lambda file is zipped and updated before terraform apply.

-S3 + CloudFront TTL: Static files are cached, so updates may be delayed.

-💸 AWS Costs Incurred
 💸 AWS Costs Incurred
 These are the AWS services that may incur cost: